Frick Chemistry Building

 project at a glance

-Many features were included to help reduce energy demand and conserve water.
-Some of them are: Self-closing high efficiency fume hoods, Lutron auto-dimming lighting system, high-efficiency window glazing, photovoltaic solar panels that serve double-duty by generating a limited amount of electricity as well as providing shading for the atrium, radiant slab heating conditions the atrium space in cold weather, heat recovery is applied to the large laboratory air handlers and exhaust systems and rainwater is captured and reused.
+Together with the surrounding Natural Sciences Neighborhood, the facility is now one of the most environmentally sustainable areas of campus.
+In addition to landscape and storm water strategies the building incorporates sustainable building technologies, such as self-closing high efficiency fume hoods, Lutron auto-dimming lighting system, high-efficiency window glazing, photovoltaic solar panels that serve double-duty by generating a limited amount of electricity as well as providing shading for the atrium, and radiant slab heating that conditions the atrium space in cold weather.
+Additionally, heat recovery is applied to the large laboratory air handlers and exhaust systems, and systems are in place to capture and reuse rainwater.

 For Services / Specializations